Università Popolare degli Studi di Milano: Marco Grappeggia

-The founder, current president/director, and former rector Marco Grappeggia (also known as Marco Edgardo Grappeggia) claims to hold a PhD from Columbia Business School in New York City although Columbia University stated he never graduated or received a certificate; he uses the Italian title of "prof." even though he is not a professor according to the Italian Ministry of Education, and claims to be a member of the American Medical Association, the American Psychological Association, the American Marketing Association, and the Government Accreditation Association of Delaware, an accreditation mill.
-He also claims to have served in the Italian special forces and to have received awards and/or commendations from Jimmy Carter, George W. Bush, Daniel Ortega and US military veterans.
+The founder, current president/director, and former rector Marco Grappeggia (also known as Marco Edgardo Grappeggia) claims to hold a PhD from Columbia Business School in New York City although Columbia University stated he never graduated or received a certificate; he uses the Italian title of "prof." even though he is not a University professor according to the Italian Ministry of Education, and claims to be a member of the American Psychological Association, the American Marketing Association, and the Government Accreditation Association of Delaware, an accreditation mill.
+He also claims to have received awards and/or commendations from Jimmy Carter, George W. Bush, Daniel Ortega and US military veterans.

-Nicola Crozzoletti

 Gianni Neri

 As of May 2022, the current rector is Giovanni or Gianni Neri.
 In his personal website, he declares himself to be a university professor "as stated in the CINECA MIUR search engine", that is to say the database of the Italian Ministry of Education.
 Although it is true that the Ministry's database contains a "Giovanni Neri", the entry refers to another Giovanni Neri who actually teaches chemistry at the University of Messina.
 "Il Magnifico Rettore Prof. Giovanni Neri" [sic] (The magnificent rector) declares his area of expertise as criminology, criminal justice, criminal law, comparative law, international law and business law, and that he is "authorized to practice as a lawyer before the Italian supreme courts" (plural).
 He also declares himself to be a member of an (otherwise unknown) "American Association of Professional Criminologists" in Washington, DC.
 In Italy, Giovanni Neri is mostly known as the former host of an amateur TV show about hard rock and heavy metal music in the Rome area, together with guitarist Richard Benson.